PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Experiments

 \subsubsection{Ablation of Periodic Patterns Modeling}

-Both \method and the RCF technique~\cite{xu2024cyclenet} are designed to capture periodic patterns in time series data.
-While \method focuses on modeling complex and implicit periodic dependencies, RCF explicitly targets the learning of periodic cycles.
-To assess their complementary effectiveness, we integrate RCF into \method and report the results in Table~\ref{tab:rcfmore}, comparing the original \method, the combined \method+RCF~\cite{xu2024cyclenet}, and CycleNet.
+Both \method and the Residual Cycle Forecasting (RCF) technique~\citep{xu2024cyclenet} are designed to capture periodic patterns in time series data.
+While \method focuses on modeling complex and implicit periodic dependencies, RCF decomposes the time series into a learnable recurrent cycle component and a residual component, where the cycle component explicitly captures periodic patterns by learning a fixed-length repeating template.
+To assess their complementary effectiveness, we integrate RCF into \method and report the results in Table~\ref{tab:rcfmore}, comparing the original \method, the combined \method+RCF~\citep{xu2024cyclenet}, and CycleNet.
 The results show only marginal performance gains from incorporating RCF with \method.
-This suggests that the Transformer-based \method is already sufficiently capable of modeling periodic dependencies without additional reliance on the RCF components.
+This suggests that the Transformer-based \method is sufficiently capable of modeling periodic dependencies without additional reliance on the RCF components.